jrsearles/SandBoxr/README.md

 - Possible: directly integrate external parser (with ability to override)

 ## ES6
-Work has begun to integrate [ES6 - ECMAScript 2015](http://www.ecma-international.org/ecma-262/6.0/index.html) support.
-For now work is being done on the branch _ecma6-master_.
-As work stabilizes i will begin merging these features over into the main branch.
-Support will be controlled by the option `ecmaVersion`, setting the value to 6 to get ES6 features.
+[ES6 - ECMAScript 2015](http://www.ecma-international.org/ecma-262/6.0/index.html) support has begun but is [incomplete](ES6.md).
+Use the option `ecmaVersion` set to 6 to enable support.

 ## Usage